ropensci/roweb3/content/blog/2016-03-28-software-review.md

 goal was to keep reviews *non-adversarial* - to focus on improving software quality rather than judging the package or authors.
-We think the openness of the process has something to do with this, as reviews are public and this incentivizes reviewers to do good work and abide by our [code of conduct] (https://github.com/ropensci/policies#code-of-conduct).
+We think the openness of the process has something to do with this, as reviews are public and this incentivizes reviewers to do good work and abide by our [code of conduct](https://github.com/ropensci/policies#code-of-conduct).
 We also do not explicitly reject packages, except for turning some away prior review when they are out-of-scope.
 We do this because submitted packages are already public and open-source, so "time to publication" has not been a concern.
 Packages that